imAlric/imAlric/README.md

 ---

 #### Some extra stuff about me! ✨
-📖 I'm currently learning Python!
+📖 I'm currently learning PhP and OOP!
 <br />
-📑 I plan getting good at Python 'til the end of 2022.
+📑 I plan on learning and applying OOP onto a next big project of mine.
 <br />
 📆 My birthday is August 11!
 <br />